RECOMMENDED BROWSERS - The following browsers are recommended when using DELPROS: Chrome, Safari, Firefox, or Edge.

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, are sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

-If you do not complete renewal by the expiration date, your license/certificate will lapse.
-It is illegal to practice in Delaware while your license/certificate is lapsed.
+If you do not complete renewal by the expiration date, your license/certificate will expire.
+It is illegal to practice in Delaware while your license is expired.

-If you fail to renew by the end of the one-year period, your license/certificate will terminate.
-To resume practicing in Delaware after termination, you must reapply.
+If you fail to renew within one year, the license will terminate.
+To resume practicing in Delaware, you must apply in DELPROS as a new applicant.